Abhinav-gh/Lend-or-Loose_ML_Challenge/README.md

 Each model was trained and evaluated using appropriate metrics, including precision, recall, F1-score, and accuracy.
 Confusion matrices were generated to visualize model performance.
 Hyperparameter tuning was performed to optimize model performance.

-## Results

-The CatBoost model achieved the highest accuracy on the Kaggle submission, reaching 0.88811.
-Further optimization of a Fully Connected Neural Network (FCNN) improved the performance to 0.88678.
-While other models provided competitive results, the tree-based ensemble methods and the fine-tuned FCNN demonstrated the strongest predictive capabilities.

 ## Setup and Running the Code